The CT10 NNLO Global Analysis of QCD

 Both the QCD scale dependence of NLO jet cross sections and the detailed implementation of the systematic errors were explored when preparing our NNLO set of PDFs.
 An assortment of NNLO gluon PDF shapes, obtained by various treatments of jet production data in the global analysis and normalized to the shape of the CT10W NLO gluon PDF, is illustrated in Fig.~\ref{fig:glue_variations}.
 We compare five methods for the computation of $\beta_{i,\alpha}$ in jet production (cf.~Sec.~\ref{sec:CorSysErrors}) and several choices of the renormalization and factorization scale.
-The CT10 central set and its PDF error band, both obtained by assuming method $D$ for computing $\beta_{i,\alpha}$ and the QCD scale $\mu=P_{Tj}$, are shown by the solid black line and shaded green region, respectively.
+The CT10 central set and its PDF error band, both obtained by assuming method $D$ for computing $\beta_{i,\alpha}$ and the QCD scale $\mu=P_{Tj}$, are shown by the solid black line and shaded green region, respectively, with $P_{Tj}$ being the transverse momentum of an individual jet in each $P_{T}$ bin.
 For data sets other than the jet data in the global fit, we consistently use the extended $T$ definition of $\beta_{i,\alpha}$.

 If the Run-2 jet cross sections are not included in the calculation of the global $\chi^{2}$ (or included with a small weight, such as 0.01), the fit generally prefers a softer gluon PDF at $x>0.1,$ as indicated by the magenta long-dashed line in the figure.
 If $\alpha_{s}(M_{Z})$ is fitted as well, its NNLO value in a fit without the jet data sets is also low, of order 0.114.